-Through the latter half of 2019, TRCA staff met with City of Mississauga Parks and Forestry ("City") staff to discuss and identify opportunities for appropriate sites for the dispersal of funeral ashes in watercourses within TRCA's jurisdiction.
-City staff are determining both longer-term and shorter-term options for appropriate sites.
+To address this request through the latter half of 2019, TRCA staff met with City of Mississauga Parks and Forestry ("City") staff to discuss and identify opportunities for appropriate sites for the dispersal of funeral ashes in watercourses within TRCA's jurisdiction.
+The City of Mississauga is currently in the preliminary stages of identifying potential locations for short term and longer term options.

 TRCA staff worked with City staff to determine risks due to the proposed dispersal of funeral ashes, including examining risks from a source water protection perspective, as well as risks to water quality and aquatic habitat.
-TRCA also reached out to the Ministry of Environment, Conservation and Parks regarding this proposal.
-Ministry staff did not raise any concerns about the dispersal of funeral ashes in the creek.
+TRCA also reached out to the MECP regarding this proposal.
+Ministry staff did not raise any concerns about the dispersal of funeral ashes in creeks.
 In all such cases, TRCA staff recommend that baseline and ongoing monitoring of the watercourse be undertaken to ensure that no damage or impairments to water quality or aquatic habitat occur.
-Concerns related to the dispersal of offerings that may impact water quality or aquatic habitat, such as coconuts, other fruit, coins, jewelry or other objects, could be dealt with through the City's By-Law Enforcement staff and through ongoing education efforts by both the City and TRCA.
+Concerns related to the dispersal of offerings that may impact water quality or aquatic habitat, such as coconuts, other fruit, coins, jewelry or other objects, could be dealt with through the City's By-Law and through ongoing education efforts by both the City and TRCA.
 TRCA Archaeology staff should also review any proposed sites to confirm that there are no archaeological sites at risk registered along associated stretches and that there is no risk of impacting or contaminating archaeological sites.
 If a site is selected, it is also recommended that TRCA and City staff review any restoration work that has been completed or is proposed for the site to ensure no impacts.
 Selected sites should also be identified to minimize future archaeological contamination from burial uses.